-The Department of Psychology offers an array of courses in the field of psychology for our matriculated students.
-Unfortunately, non-degree students are unable to take graduate courses in psychology at this time.
+The Department of Psychology offers an array of courses in the field of psychology for our matriculated students (note: non-degree students are not permitted to take these courses at this time).

 PSYC 504 COGNITIVE PSYCHOLOGY (3)